 There are a lot of people in the software community who express the attitude that neither of two things - languages, tools, frameworks, or style conventions - is better or worse; they're "just different".
 Sometimes they'll go as far as to say "People compare languages because they are retarded really" (it's in the comments there).

 Obviously, non-vertical differences are huge in software.
 There are tons of ways two things can be better for different situations.
 But there are also ways a tool or language can just be better than another in general (not even necessarily strictly better, but better overall, and to a large enough extent that the other should be abandoned).

 ;;;; as a line terminator, so that

 ; could be valid in an identifier as long as there weren't four in a row.
 Does anyone really believe that these design choices would be "just different"?

 Or imagine language X always uses snake_case for stdlib identifiers, language Y always uses camelCase, and language Z uses both with no pattern, just based on whatever the designers felt like at the moment.
-Obviously, all other things the same, Z is objectively the worst because you can't predict which one an identifier will use.
-It'll lead to lost time as everyone constantly forgets which convention different functions use.
-That's objectively worse.
+Obviously, all other things the same, Z is objectively the worst language because you can't predict which one an identifier will use.
+It'll harm productivity as everyone constantly forgets what uses which convention.

 Some folks did a study indicating that snake_case is more readable than camelCase.
 Now, it's possible to critique the legitimacy of the study or argue that camelCase taking up less width and keypresses is an advantage that outweighs this, but it is a matter of pros and cons, not just personal preference (though obviously readability is affected by what you're used to).